Macalester College: Athletics

 Macalester's athletic teams are nicknamed the Scots.
 Macalester is a member of the NCAA Division III Minnesota Intercollegiate Athletic Conference (MIAC) in all sports.
 The Scots' football team set an NCAA Division III record by losing 50 straight games from 1974 to 1980.
 Earlham College broke that record in 2018, losing 51 straight games.
 In 1977, Macalester set a Division III record by allowing 59.1 points per game.
 The losing streak ended in dramatic fashion: Kicker Bob Kaye put a 23-yarder through the uprights with 11 seconds remaining in a September 1980 game as the Scots beat Mount Senario College.
-The Scots left the MIAC after the 2001 season and competed as independents until 2014, when they joined the Midwest Conference.
-Under head coach Tony Jennison, Macalester won the Midwest Conference title, the Scots' first conference football title since 1947.
-Macalester also won nine games in 2014, the most ever in a Scots season in their 121 years of intercollegiate football.
-The college actually dissolved the football program in 1906, pronouncing, according to The Mac Weekly: "Thoroughly aroused to the evils, real or imaginary, of this game, the public is clamoring for the entire abolition or reform on this 'relic of barbarism.'"
+The Scots football team left the MIAC after the 2001 season and competed as an independent until 2014, when it joined the Midwest Conference.
+Under head coach Tony Jennison, Macalester won the Midwest Conference title in its first year in the league.
+This was the Scots' first conference football title since 1947.
+Macalester also won nine games in 2014, the most ever in a Scots season in its 121 years of intercollegiate football.
+That year, the team earned its first NCAA Division III playoff appearance.
+In 2020, the football team returned to the MIAC.

-Soccer has always been a popular sport at Macalester.
-Both men's and women's teams remain competitive, appearing in multiple NCAA playoffs since 1995.
-The women's team won the NCAA championship in 1998.
-The 2010 men's team won the MIAC regular-season championship and both the men and women's teams received at-large bids for the 2010 NCAA Division III tournament.
+Both men's and women's soccer teams remain competitive, appearing in multiple NCAA playoffs since 1988, with the men's team making 12 national tournaments and the women's team appearing in 15.
+The women's team won the NCAA championship in 1998 and finished second in 1999.
+The men's team has won 12 MIAC championships and the women's team has won eight MIAC titles.
+Coach John Leaney, who won 489 games as the coach of both teams, was honored in 2023 when Macalester named the field at Macalester Stadium "John Leaney Field".
 Both teams are well-supported by students, parents and alumni.
-Mental Floss cited one of Macalester sports fans' most (in)famous cheers–"Drink blood, smoke crack, worship Satan, go Mac!"–as one of "7 Memorable Sports Chants".
+Mental Floss named one of Macalester sports fans' most (in)famous cheers—"Drink blood, smoke crack, worship Satan, go Mac!"—one of its "7 Memorable Sports Chants".

-The cross-country skiing team became a club team in 2004, when skiing was eliminated as an MIAC-sanctioned sport.
-A women's hockey team formed in 2000 and continues to play at the club level.

 Macalester Athletics compete in the Leonard Center, which opened in August 2008.
 The $45 million facility encompasses 175,000 square feet and includes a 200-meter track, a natatorium, a fitness center, several multipurpose rooms, and a health and wellness center.
 Materials from the former facility were disposed of in environmentally friendly ways, with some incorporated into the new structure.

-The Macalester women's water polo team won its conference championship in 2017, 2018 and 2019.

-Every year in early May, Macalester hosts the Al Storm Games, a competition between various athletes at Macalester consisting of various events such as a Hunger Games simulation.